James Thew - Fotolia

 2. Communications channels

 Where contact centers were.
 For some time, the only way to reach out to a contact center was by making a phone call or sending a letter.
-ACD technology was new and did an effective job of routing calls to agents.
+ACD technology was and did an effective job of routing calls to agents.
 Mail involved a host of problems, including illegible handwriting as well as letters being misplaced (sometimes purposely -- remember finding stacks of letters in agents' desk drawers?) and never being processed.

 Where contact centers are.
 Currently, customers can reach out to a contact center via a variety of communications channels: voice, chat, email and social media.
 This variety of channels provides customers with options and -- depending on their preference and what they are trying to say -- allows the customer to select the most appropriate option.
 This expansion of channels of communication has created many challenges for organizations in assuring they have the tools and staff in place to respond to each of these channels.